The power of maps

 - Close the NSC Memorial Site and open the Safe Streets to Schools map.

-This map was created with the goal of identifying areas where students might be at risk while walking or biking to school.
+This story was created in ArcGIS StoryMaps with the goal of identifying areas where students might be at risk while walking or biking to school.
 Many maps start with questions that need to be answered or problems that need to be solved.

-- Click one of the gray squares on the map.
+- Scroll down and click one of the gray squares on the map.

 A pop-up appears.
 The gray squares represent elementary, middle, and high schools in Pasadena, California.